Amyboid/Metronix/README.md

 # META ELECTRONICS ⚡
 ## What is this?
-Meta electronics is an electronic product showcase wesite.
+Meta electronics is an electronic product showcase site.
 Focuses on simple and cool UI/UX design, with full responsiveness. <b>You can see my admin panel from the nav menu option</b> as an editor role.
 ## Some glimpses
 ![image](./glimpses/g1.png)
 ![image](./glimpses/g2.png)